 Note.
 Excel will add the name of the current sheet to all references, so before creating the names be sure to open the sheet with your source data.

 Now, start typing the formula in H1.
 When it comes to the first argument, type a few characters of the name you want to use, and Excel will show all available matching names.
-Double-click the appropriate name, and Excel will insert it in the formula right away:
+Double-click the appropriate name, and it will be inserted in the formula right away:

 The completed formula looks as follows: